saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 : In order to run tests in parallel, you must have a paid account that has a concurrency of more than one.
 See the docs to learn more about concurrency, and check your concurrency  under **User Settings**. <img src="assets/TRT1.05B.png" alt="Concurrency in user settings" width="550"/>

-### Run Tests in Multiple Browsers
+### Run Parallel Tests in Multiple Browsers
-To run tests in multiple browsers, simply create a different suite for each browser.
-You can run the same tests (or different tests) for each suite, and label them according to which OS and browser they will be run in:
+Suites will automatically be run in parallel depending on your teams' allowed concurrency.

+In this example, _Login Chrome_, _Login Edge_, and _Login  Firefox_ will have all the test files in each suite run in parallel on a different machine.

 ```
 ...
 suites:
   # Chrome
-  - name: "Swag Labs Login Chrome"
+  - name: "Login Chrome"
     browser: "chrome"
     platformName: "Windows 10"
     screenResolution: "1400x1050"
     config:
       testFiles: [ "**/login.*" ]
   # MicrosoftEdge
-  - name: "Swag Labs Login MicrosoftEdge"
+  - name: "Login MicrosoftEdge"
     browser: "edge"
     platformName: "Windows 10"
     screenResolution: "1400x1050"
     config:
       testFiles: [ "**/login.*" ]
  # Firefox
-  - name: "Swag Labs Login Firefox"
+  - name: "Login Firefox"
     browser: "firefox"
     platformName: "Windows 10"
     screenResolution: "1400x1050"